colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 How would a self-stabilizing algorithm help with the Floodlight bug?
 The answer really depends on what network invariants the control application needs to maintain.
-If it's just to provide connectivity [6], we could simply run a traditional link-state algorithm: have each switch periodically send port status messages to the controllers, have the controllers compute shortest paths using Dijkstra's, and have the master push the appropriate updates to the switches.
-Even if there are transient failures, we're guaranteed that the network will eventually converge to a configuration with no loops and deadends.
+If it's just to provide connectivity [7], we could simply run a traditional link-state algorithm: have each switch periodically send port status messages to the controllers, have the controllers compute shortest paths using Dijkstra's, and have the master push the appropriate updates to the switches.
+Even if there are transient failures, we're guaranteed that the network will eventually converge to a configuration with no loops and dead-ends.

 ---
-Ultimately, the best replication choice depends on your workload and application requirements.
+Ultimately, the best replication choice depends on your workload and network policies.
 In any case, I hope this post has convinced you that there's more than one way to skin a cat!

 #### Footnotes